 Spend time walking your dog to fight depression.
 Clinical studies show that individuals with pets are often less depressed than individuals without pets.
 Taking a walk with your dog will help you get a bit of fresh air, and will allow you to spend some time with your pet.
 Try to enjoy your little friend and your issues might get a little less painful to bear.

 Be sure to eat well and healthfully when in a slump.
 One of the symptoms of depression is a loss of appetite.
 Skipping meals, however, will make depression even worse.
 Without enough calories, you become too lethargic to do anything that might ease your sadness.
 Eating regularly gives you the energy you need to overcome depression.

 Both physical and mental health can be affected by what you eat.
 Many people who feel depressed are not eating a well-balanced and nutrient-rich diet, which only adds to the negative emotions that plague their minds.
 Modify your diet to include lots of vegetables and whole grains as well as lean meats.

 Do not use the words “depression” and “depressed”.
 While depression is a tangible problem, the terminology that comes along with it can leave people feeling stigmatized and overwhelmed.
 A better strategy is to instead think of your state of being as a low feeling or an experience of feeling down.
 When you think about fighting off depression, it may seem impossible.
 Instead, think about elevating your mood.

 You can make a huge dent in lifting your depression by following the advice given in this article.
 Make sure if you make changes in your life you do so slowly so that you can see what is really helping you and what really didn’t make much of a difference.

-This Article is written under the Stress Category, to read more articles like this, click on Stress link on the sidebar.
+This Article is written under the depression Category, to read more articles like this, click on depression link on the sidebar.